sullivbs/sullivbs.github.io/index.md

-This is content I've developed for my courses:
+This is content I've used for my courses:

 - [Time Series Decomposition](/timeseries/index.md)